DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 #### 🎈Question #57

 A company is hosting a web application in an AWS Region.
-For **disaster recovery** purposes, a second region is being used as a standby.
-Disaster recovery requirements state that session data must be replicated between regions in near-real time and 1% of requests should route to the secondary region to continuously verify system functionality.
+For **disaster recovery** purposes, a second region is being **used as a standby**.
+Disaster recovery requirements state that <mark>session data</mark> must be replicated between regions in near-real time and 1% of requests should route to the secondary region to continuously verify system functionality.
 Additionally, if there is a disruption in service in the main region, traffic should be automatically routed to the secondary region, and the secondary region must be able to scale up to handle all traffic.

 How should a DevOps engineer meet these requirements?

-- ##### 🔑A. In both regions, deploy the application on AWS Elastic Beanstalk and use Amazon DynamoDB global tables for session data.
-Use an Amazon Route 53 weighted routing policy with health checks to distribute the traffic across the regions.
+- ##### 🔑A. In both regions, deploy the application on AWS Elastic Beanstalk and use Amazon <mark>DynamoDB global tables</mark> for session data.
+Use an Amazon Route 53 weighted routing policy with <mark>health checks</mark> to distribute the traffic across the regions.

 - 🔑B. In both regions, launch the application in Auto Scaling groups and use DynamoDB for session data.
 Use a Route 53 failover routing policy with health checks to distribute the traffic across the regions.